DMLT Course Details, Full Form, Fees, Eligibility, Duration, Syllabus, Admission, College and Career

 - The ageing population requires more medical care.

-Career Opportunities in DMLT:
+Career Opportunities After DMLT:

-- Graduates of the DMLT program are primarily employed as medical laboratory technicians.
+Graduates of the DMLT program are primarily employed as medical laboratory technicians.
 They do many tests on blood, tissues, and microorganisms.
 The tests help diagnose disease, monitor treatment, and manage patients.

 - Research assistants can help scientists in labs.
 They conduct experiments and analyse data on diseases and diagnostics.